mle0108/RenjieZhao.github.io/_pages/about.md

 </style>

+I am an Assistant Professor in Computer Science at Johns Hopkins University.
+I'm looking for

+My research interests are centered around wireless networking and mobile computing, with a particular focus on next-generation wireless network architectures (5G millimeter-wave, 6G joint communication and sensing, Internet of Things), novel radio hardware and software design (software-defined radio, wireless brain interfaces, low-power ultra-wide-band) and ubiquitous communication and sensing systems (smart homes, virtual/augmented reality, localization, ultra-reliable RFID for supply chains).

+I have published in several top conferences, including ACM SIGCOMM, MobiCom, and USNIEX NSDI.
+In recognition of my work on massive MIMO millimeter-wave software radio, I was awarded the Best Paper Award at ACM MobiCom 2020.
+My work on this project has also been highlighted by ACM GetMobile, the top pick of the ACM SIGMOBILE area.

-I am a fifth year Ph.D. candidate at [Electrical and Computer Engineering](http://www.ece.ucsd.edu/) Department in [UC San Diego](https://ucsd.edu), advised by Professor [Xinyu Zhang](http://xyzhang.ucsd.edu).
-My research interest lies in mobile computing and wireless networking.
+I received the M.S. degree (2020) and Ph.D. degree (2023) at [Electrical and Computer Engineering](http://www.ece.ucsd.edu/) Department in [UC San Diego](https://ucsd.edu), advised by Professor [Xinyu Zhang](http://xyzhang.ucsd.edu).

-I received my B.S degree from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) in 2018, where I worked on Backscatter Communications with Professor [Xiaohua Tian](http://iiot.sjtu.edu.cn/xtian/) and Professor [Xinbing Wang](http://www.cs.sjtu.edu.cn/~wang-xb/).
+I received my B.E. degree from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) in 2018, where I worked on Backscatter Communications with Professor [Xiaohua Tian](http://iiot.sjtu.edu.cn/xtian/) and Professor [Xinbing Wang](http://www.cs.sjtu.edu.cn/~wang-xb/).

 News:
 ======
+* I am looking for self-motivated students on research projects in wireless networking and mobile computing.
+Please check my past papers to get a general understanding of my research style.
+A new page of "Notes to the Prospective Students" will be release soon.
+* I plan to fly to China and visit some universities in Oct/Nov this year.
+Feel free to contact me if you want to talk to me in person.
+* 08/2023.
+Organized M-Cube User Workshop.
+Check [M-Cube website](http://m3.ucsd.edu/sdr/) for updates.
+* 08/2023.
+Officially graduated and start as an assistant professor at JHU.
+* 06/2023.
+Pass the final defense at UC San Diego!
+* 12/2022.
+On job market (Faculty/Research positions).
 * 12/2022.
 NSDI'23 paper accepted: SlimWiFi, Asymmetric Communication for Ultra-Low-Power IoT Radio.
 * 10/2022.
 More than 16 groups are using M-Cube platforms for their research projects.
 * 07/2022.
 MobiSys'22 demo: in person demo for the software defined radar demo with M-Cube.